quicwg/base-drafts/draft-ietf-quic-http.md

 3. optionally, the trailer field section, if present (see Section 4.6 of
    {{!SEMANTICS}}), sent as a single HEADERS frame.

-Receipt of DATA and HEADERS frames in any other sequence MUST be treated as a connection error of type H3_FRAME_UNEXPECTED ({{errors}}).
+Receipt of an invalid sequence of frames MUST be treated as a connection error of type H3_FRAME_UNEXPECTED ({{errors}}).
+In particular, a DATA frame before any HEADERS frame, or a HEADERS or DATA frame after the trailing HEADERS frame is considered invalid.

 A server MAY send one or more PUSH_PROMISE frames (see {{frame-push-promise}}) before, after, or interleaved with the frames of a response message.
 These